cclauss/estimating-wifi/doc/adr/0003-rfc-3339-dates-times.md

 ## Decision

-RFC-3339 has been chosen to represent dates and times which are to be represented according to Coordinated Univeral Time (UTC).
+RFC-3339 has been chosen to represent dates and times which are to be represented according to Coordinated Universal Time (UTC).

 ## Consequences